Cast2023/cast/documentation/testing-details-and-instructions.md

 - selected conditional branches related to filtering parameters
 - updating an expired user token

-Main motivation for exclusion has been temporal restrictions and priorization decisions.
+Main motivations for considerate test exclusion have been temporal restrictions and priorization decisions.

 Invoking tests locally: